SpitFire-666/Toshiba-T3200/README.md

 ## 🔋 CMOS Battery

 - Mine has a Tadiran 3.6v battery with a 3.3k resistor (orange, orange, purple, gold)
+- I replaced mine with 2x AA batteries in a holder

 # 🔌 Power Supply (PSU)